New Cross Fire

 The tragedy of the New Cross Fire must never be forgotten and at this time we are remembering the loss of those young people and all the potential they would have offered our community.
 The bursary scheme, the plaque at the site of the fire and the memorial service are all significant ways that will ensure we continue to remember.
 Sir Steve Bullock, Lewisham Mayor

 This plaque will ensure that future generations continue to honour the memory of those young people who lost their lives and to reflect on the long struggle of their families to understand what happened.
-Joan Ruddock MP for Lewsisham Islington North
+Joan Ruddock MP for Lewisham Islington North

 On behalf of all the families, I am happy to acknowledge the plaque which is being placed on the house, and pleased that it will serve as a memorial of what happened to our loved ones back in 1981.
 George Francis – Spokesperson on behalf of the New Cross Fire Families